leap-ai/toonify-ios/README.md

 # Toonify Mobile App

 A React Native mobile application that transforms images into cartoons using AI technology.
-Built with Expo and React Native.
+Built with Expo, React Native, and TypeScript.

 ## Features